Aston Villa sack Gerrard after Fulham defeat

 After the defeat by Fulham, he told BBC Match of the Day: "Inconsistency has cost us, that's the position we find ourselves in.
 I took over the team in a very similar situation.
 We've tried to recruit to get us out of that situation.

 "I'm a fighter - it's in my DNA.
-I'll continued to fight unless I'm told differently."
+I'll continue to fight unless I'm told differently."

 About an hour later his time as Villa boss was over.